toopay/area51/README.md

 What is this?
 -------------
-This is a collection of computer vision stuff that i learned from various sources.
+This is a collection of my experiment with computer vision stuff that i learned from various sources.
 Enjoy!

 Requirements
 ------------